howardchn/howardch.github.io/source/_posts/one-mini-project-refactor.md

 It has been a long time I haven’t write st. Here is one thing I’m caring about these days.
 I reviewed all [my projects in github](https://github.com/howardchn?tab=repositories), and I found one interesting [mini app](https://github.com/howardchn/chooselangguide) I built few years ago.
 It helps to get a programming language who is proper to learn.
 I remember when I initially built it, I'm pretty excited on how they way I built it and it looks like.
 But few monthes later, I picked this up and review this; I could say it sucks.
 In another word, I'm kindly improved myself in some aspects, especially consider in user's standpoint and software structure.

-# The purpose for this blog and who could read the following content
+## The purpose for this blog
 The main purpose that I write this down is that, I want to see my improvement and make it a checkpoint of it.
 You know, in the developer's world, if you think your code seems awful and has a lot of space to refactor, that means you already improved your self; and it encourages me to learn more in the near future.

+## who could read the following content
-On the other hand, if you are a starter to build apps, the following content might have some points you could consider.
+If you are a starter to build apps, the following content might have some points you could consider.
 You know that the app you are working on is not for your self, consider as more as possible in user's standpoint to make it convenient to use and lower the risky users might be careful  when using the app.

-# Round 1 - overview
+## Round 1 - Overview
 I already found there are thousands of users has tried this app (it is pretty low number, but I'm satisify with it); when I reviewed thie records, I could say, many people just interesting in the first half an hour, then never get back.
 Why this happens?
 It seems a practise and challenge I will take.

 ![main page](https://github.com/howardchn/chooselangguide/raw/master/preview-1.png)